-You want them to continue to come back to spend their hard-earned money with you, but sometimes negative phrases you or your team are using may be pushing your customers away.
-Consider if you are using harmless phrases such as “no problem” or “I don’t know” too often.
+You want them to continue to come back to spend their hard-earned money with you, but negative or seemingly negative phrases you or your team are using may be pushing your customers away.
+Consider if you are using “harmless” phrases such as “no problem” or “I don’t know” too often.

 When you say “no problem,” it’s a positive phrase to let your customer know you aren’t going to have any issues solving their problem, right?
 Wrong.
-In fact, “no problem” automatically comes off as negative because of the word “no.” Your phrase is implying that the situation could have been a problem or that you are willing to help them since there is not a problem.
+In fact, “no problem” has a negative intonation.
+Your phrase is implying that the situation could have been a problem.
+That’s not the tone you want to set in customer service.

 Your customer’s requests should never appear to be problematic and always desired to be heard.
 Instead of saying “no problem,” you are wise to start using something more positive.
-This outrageously negative comment could be replaced with “my pleasure,” “glad to help,” or “you’re welcome.”
+This phrase could be replaced with “my pleasure,” “glad to help,” or “you’re welcome.”
 This changes the feel of the conversation and makes your customer feel that you were happy to serve them.

 “You need to”

 Have you ever given advice to a customer by saying “you need to…?”
-This may seem like a harmless phrase to use, but your customer will perceive it as the command that it is that they should handle their own problems.
-It seems cold and unhelpful.
+This may seem like a harmless phrase to use, but your customer will perceive it as a rude command that connotes annoyance.
 Instead of demanding a customer take their own action, guide your customers in a friendly manner to let them know that your advice would be to handle it this or that way.
 Try a phrase like “the best way to handle that is…”

 “I’m just the…”

-Have you ever taken a call that was meant for someone else and let the customer know right away that you are just the receptionist or marketing manager or cashier?
+Have you ever taken a call that was meant for someone else and let the customer know right away that you are “just the” receptionist or marketing manager or cashier?
 When someone calls a company, they expect anyone to answer the phone to be of service without trying to get out of the situation.
+Be willing to get the customer the help they need without downing your position or level of authority in the process.

 “I don’t know”

 Sometimes we simply don’t have the answer for a customer.
 Instead of saying “I don’t know,” perhaps you could let you customer know that you’d be happy to put them on a brief hold while you track down the information.
 Let your customer know that it was a great question and that you will find it out for them.
-You are supposed to be an expert and saying “I don’t know” is really frustrating to a caller.
+You are supposed to be an expert to come to for advice and solutions, and saying “I don’t know” is really frustrating to a caller.

 Do you use these innocent-sounding phrases on the phone with your customers without realizing that it’s hurting your brand’s image?
 Start using more positive phrases so that your customers know you are happy to help anytime they call in.